 Let the music play!
 If you’re up late (or up early), count on KNOM for the blend of music that sets us apart.
 Every hour has songs from the 1950s, 60s, 70s, 80s, 90s, 2000s, and today, plus a bit of Alaska Native music and Christian rock.

-See KNOM Update News, KNOM News Headlines, KNOM Weekend Update, or ABC News Headlines.
+See KNOM Update News, KNOM News Headlines, KNOM Weekend Update, or CNN News Headlines.

 Sunday: 8am and 10:30am (10:30am airing is replaced with live Mass from St. Joseph’s Catholic Church in Nome, if available)